JuliaLang/Pkg.jl/docs/src/toml-files.md

 ### The `version` field

 `version` is a string with the version number for the package/project.
-It should consist of three numbers, major version, minor version and patch number, separated with a `.`.
+It should consist of three numbers, major version, minor version and patch number, separated with a `.`, for example:
-Example:
 ```toml
 version = "1.2.5"
 ```